 The Arkansas Medicaid Management Information System is an automated data processing system that

-- verifies the eligibility of beneficiaries for providers
+- verifies the eligibility of clients for providers

 - processes Medicaid claims

-- reimburses providers for services rendered to Medicaid beneficiaries
+- reimburses providers for services rendered to Medicaid clients

 - provides the Division of Medical Services the data it needs to administer the Medicaid program—set rates, establish budgets, identify trends in the health care industry, and minimize abuses of the program